airbytehq/airbyte/docs/understanding-airbyte/heartbeats.md

 # Heartbeats

-Many transient issues, especially for long jobs, can occur when moving data.
+Many transient issues can occur when moving data.
 One class of issues is an unresponsive Source or Destination.
 In this case, the fix is often a simple restart.

 Airbyte aims to make restarts as automated as possible and uses a heartbeating mechanism to do so.

 Airbyte monitors for responses from the Sources and Destination, interpreting these as 'heartbeats'.

-If the Source or Destination does not heartbeat within a certain time frame, Airbyte automatically triggers a heartbeat error and restarts the job.
+If the Source or Destination does not heartbeat within a certain time frame, Airbyte triggers a heartbeat error and automatically restarts the job.

 Heartbeats are a final catch-all mechanism.
 Errors are expected to be transient and should automatically resolve.
 If they do not, it is likely a sign of a more serious issue.
 In these cases, Airbyte takes the more conservative approach.
 Airbyte restarts the job to avoid a seemingly endless job, and highlight to users the existence of a potential issue.